wangd12rpi/FinLoRA/README.md

 We use Llama 3.1 8B Instruct as the base model.

-**Key Findings:** As illustrated in the performance comparison above, our LoRA-adapted models demonstrate substantial improvements across all financial task categories.
-The fine-tuned Llama 3.1 8B models using various LoRA methods achieve remarkable performance gains, with improvements ranging from +36.4% to +67.1% across different task types.
+As illustrated in the performance comparison above, Llama 3.1 8B Intruct with our LoRA adpaters demonstrates substantial improvements across all financial task categories.
+The fine-tuned Llama 3.1 8B model using various LoRA methods achieves remarkable performance gains, with improvements ranging from +36.4% to +67.1% across different task types.
 Most notably, LoRA methods show exceptional effectiveness in **Financial Certificate** tasks (professional exams like CFA and CPA), where models achieve over 80% accuracy compared to the base model's 13-32% range.
-Similarly, **Financial Statement Analysis** tasks, particularly our novel XBRL analysis datasets, demonstrate significant improvements of +40% to +52%, highlighting LoRA's capability in handling complex, structured financial data.
+Similarly, our LoRA adpaters show significant improvements of +40% to +52% in **Financial Statement Analysis** tasks, particularly our novel XBRL analysis datasets, highlighting LoRA's capability in handling complex, structured financial data.

 The results reveal that while larger base models like GPT-4o and DeepSeek V3 perform well on general financial tasks, our cost-effective LoRA-adapted Llama 3.1 8B models often match or exceed their performance while requiring only a fraction of the computational resources.
 This validates our approach of democratizing financial intelligence through parameter-efficient fine-tuning, making sophisticated financial AI accessible to organizations without massive computational budgets.